 Launching this fall, this unique program aims to provide a competitive advantage for those wanting to gain specialized training in the legal and financial aspects of the wide-ranging extractive sector.

-“Our goal is to provide knowledge of the key legal frameworks that govern the extractive industries in Canada and abroad,” says Dean Erika Chamberlain.
-“This program also highlights Western Law’s strength in the field of sustainable resource development.”
+“This is an exciting opportunity to pursue an interdisciplinary program that brings together the fields of law, business, and social responsibility,” says Dean Erika Chamberlain.
+“The program highlights Western Law’s strength in the field of sustainable resource development.”

 Leading academics and mining lawyers will teach a variety of courses in areas such as environmental regulation, the rights of Indigenous peoples, and applicable corporate finance provisions.

 Featuring small, specialized classes, the diploma can be earned in eight months of full-time study and can also be taken part-time over the course of two academic years.

 The program is currently accepting applications for a September start.
 For more information please visit http://law.uwo.ca/gdip